-Just like in most corners of the world, there are four distinct seasons in Nepal.
+Just like in many corners of the non-tropical world, there are four distinct seasons in Nepal.
 Winter, Spring, Summer, and Autumn all have their own characteristics and charm.
 Because of that, there is no definitive answer when the question about the best trekking season rises.
 However, the seasons can help you determine your preferred month to plan your visit to Nepal.

 Spring - Trekking in Nepal in March, April & May